surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Pwsh.md

 > This parameter must come first to start PowerShell as a login shell.
 This
 > parameter is ignored if it is passed in another position.

-To set up `pwsh` as the login shell on UNIX-like operating systems:
+To set up `pwsh` as the login shell on Unix-like operating systems:

 - Verify that the full absolute path to `pwsh` is listed under `/etc/shells`
   - This path is usually something like `/usr/bin/pwsh` on Linux or